manuerumx/docker-boilerplate-for-php/README.md

 ## Getting started

+1. Put your sources inside the `project` directory
-1. Install dnsmasq to resolve `*.local` to `127.0.0.1`
+2. Install dnsmasq to resolve `*.local` to `127.0.0.1`
     - Run: `bin/install-dnsmasq-mac.sh`
     - Not in mac?
 Add manually the domains to `/etc/hosts`
-2. Build the custom images for the project
+3. Build the custom images for the project
     - DB (MySQL)
         - `cd docker_resources/db`
         - `docker build -t development:mysql .`